-When I got a copy of A Practical Guide to Dealing with Difficult Stakeholders* I thought long and hard about the most difficult people I had worked with.
+When I got a copy of * I thought long and hard about the most difficult people I had worked with.
 There was the ex-army captain who scared me a bit in my first project management job.
 There was a security manager who was so laid back that the anti-fraud project we worked on never really got off the ground.
 There was a programme manager who didn’t brief me before a meeting and then didn’t turn up himself, leaving me to chair a workshop on a subject I knew nothing about.

 These were all difficult, but they weren’t as difficult as some of the case studies I read in Difficult Stakeholders.
 Perhaps that’s because I’ve not worked in a professional services firm.
 Perhaps it’s because I’ve chosen my employers, teams and projects well.
 Maybe I inspire people to be their best possible self so they aren’t difficult for me (ha!
 Can’t believe I just wrote that).
 More likely I’ve just been lucky.

 Three people who have not had the same experiences are the authors of that book.
 I caught up with them recently to find out what advice they had for dealing with difficult people at work.